 Interest groups are formed to promote the interests or concerns of their members.
 They are primarily concerned with influencing public policy.
 Because a key function is to exert pressure on political decision-makers, interest groups are sometimes referred to as ‘pressure’ or ‘lobby’ groups.
-They are distinct from political parties in that they do not run candidates for political office.
+They are distinct from political parties in that they do not run candidates for public office.
 As well as targeting politicians, interest groups attempt to influence a wide range of public bodies, including government departments, state-owned enterprises and other Crown entities, and local government.

 Interest group functions